cleitonsouza01/docker-wordpress/README.md

 ## Where is SSL certificate?
 To enable SSL certificate is incredible simple:

-1. Enter in docker-compose-letsencrypt-nginx-proxy-companion directory, create your .env file compying from .env.sample
+1. Enter in docker-compose-letsencrypt-nginx-proxy-companion directory, create your .env file copying from .env.sample
    ```
    cd docker-compose-letsencrypt-nginx-proxy-companion
    cp .env.sample .env